carlosrodfern/blog/content/post/techdebt.md

 Suddenly, the existing data structure or module structure does not correspond to the requirements.
-As a result, new code is forced to work alongside existing code, resulting in layers of “translations” or less-than-ideal designs.
+As a result, new code is forced to work alongside existing code, resulting in layers of “translations” or less than ideal designs.
 As time passes, the code becomes more difficult to understand, particularly the theory underlying all of the structuring; because it is a mix.
 The accumulation of unsuitable designs reaches a point where the code actually misleads developers and is